Pupil Premium Strategy

 How will we use the Pupil Premium this year?

-As a result of this expenditure children in receipt of Pupil Premium achieved the following outcomes at the end of each Key Stage:
+As a result of this expenditure children in receipt of Pupil Premium achieved the following outcomes at the end of each Key Stage: Due to the suspension of testing etc due to COVID 19, these are the latest results available.

 In Key Stage 2